KiloProjects/Kilonova/final_todo.md

     - [x] Proposer guide
 - [x] Polygon format
 - Use flag configuration properly (instead of features in config.toml)
+    - Show all options in admin dashboard
     - Force log in mode (disallow access to ALL resources if not authenticated)
 - Force username changes and allow changing usernames
     - With username history
 - [x] Decide on final logo
+- [ ] Score parameters string option when uploading archive
+    - Allow tests to have names
+    - Selector to choose archive type (Classic, CMS, Polygon)
+- [ ] Fractional score
+- [ ] OAuth API